 Notes to Editors:

 1. The report was produced by Friends of the Earth England, Wales and Northern Ireland.
-A full copy, as well as a summary of key facts from the report, is available at

 2. ‘A Dangerous Distraction’ shows that offsetting is profoundly unjust, fundamentally flawed, and cannot successfully be reformed because: